-ASQA does not intend to pursue regulatory action against providers in this situation and recommends that all adaptive measures are documented in the relevant students’ records.
-This includes where such actions may be in technical non-compliance with the National Code, the Standards for RTOs or the ELICOS Standards, and applies to:
+ASQA does not intend to pursue regulatory action against providers taking adaptive measures when impacted by COVID-19 and recommends that all measures are documented in the relevant students’ records.
+This includes adaptive measures relating to the National Code, the Standards for RTOs or the ELICOS Standards, and applies to:

 - variations to documented delivery strategies